paolocaminiti/dom2idom/README.md

-# dom2idom
+### In place DOM to DOM mutations, via IncrementalDOM.

 ##### DISCLAIMER
 This came out of curiosity, it's a very inefficient way to use IncrementalDOM, and should absolutely not be your pick for new projects.

 In old existing codebases that you need to put your hands on, it may help you take advantage of in place mutations and refactor stuff a bit with a more declarative style without modifing your UI DOM generation.
 For such codebases it comes as a relatively lightweight dependecy (IncrementalDOM is < 10Kb).

-##### What is this?
-This little utility allows in place DOM to DOM mutations.

-It will take an HTML string, a DOM fragment, or an equivalent plain object, and execute it as [IncrementalDOM](https://github.com/google/incremental-dom) instructions.

 ##### live demos
 [circles](http://paolocaminiti.github.io/dom2idom/demo/circles/), benchmark to get a measure of inefficiency